MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/ilogger.md

 In Visual Studio (Local Debugger):

 1. Start your application in debug mode within Visual Studio.
-1. Open the "Diagnostic Tools" window while the application runs.
+1. Open the **Diagnostic Tools** window while the application runs.
-1. In the "Events" tab, ILogger logs appear along with other telemetry data.
+1. In the **Events** tab, ILogger logs appear along with other telemetry data.
-1. Utilize the search and filter features in the "Diagnostic Tools" window to locate specific ILogger messages.
+1. To locate specific ILogger messages, use the search and filter features in the **Diagnostic Tools** window.

 If you prefer to always send `TraceTelemetry`, use this snippet: